Consumer packaged goods – a market study.CONSUMER PACKAGED GOODS MARKET STUDY

 Promoting all of these individual brands is costly and largely inefficient, especially in a category where brand loyalty is relatively low and margins are even lower.
 Consumer packaged goods have done little historically to differentiate themselves on the store shelf, which means the number of alternatives and substitutes are interchangeable.

-To get an idea of how CPGs generally work, let’s look at toilet paper:
+To get an idea of how CPGs generally works, let’s look at toilet paper:

 After ditching long-time spokesman Mr. Whipple, Charmin went the way of the bears.
 The blue (and sometimes red) family of bears who worry about harsh toilet paper or, in a mild twist, not getting clean.